cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 and genetically conserved regions that can be traced back to the root of metazoan divergence.
-Consequently, instead of replicating the whole genome or EST phylogenetics (due to the aforementioned time limitations), we compared significant gene regions that are of interest to scientists in the origins of animal multicellularity.
+Consequently, instead of replicating the whole genome or EST phylogenetics (due to the aforementioned time limitations), we compared a significant gene region of interest to scientists in the origins of animal multicellularity.

 In the original study, Ryan et al. suggested through phylogenetic analysis that ionotropic glutamate receptors from *M. leidyi* form a